DXCommander/captainslog/README.md

-# captainslog
+# CaptainsLog

-FREE TO THE WORLD FROM CALLUM / DX COMMANDER Lightweight Net Controller Logging Software
+**FREE TO THE WORLD FROM CALLUM / DX COMMANDER**
-#
+Lightweight Net Controller Logging Software

+---

+### 🖥️ Platform
-Runs anywhere on Windows machine, even very old and slow laptops No dependancies - will run on USB stick
+- Runs anywhere on a Windows machine — even ancient laptops
-Written in PYTHON - can run on Mac but would need some lines removed regarding firing up NOTEPAD after ADIF export No CAT software, just manually enter your CALLSIGN, CURENT FREQ and MODE Add callers using space bar or tab between fields on data input Right-Click any record to edit call
-Editing call, you may delete / cancel / save
-Running a NET?
-Just right-click a call to make callers "Leave" The "Leave" makes row go lighter grey (visual clue only) Database is stored in the directory /logs under where you started the software Database will be called current_log.json.
-It is a text file Each time you add a record, the database will be updated There is no SAVE button because the database is dynamic You may also write-click a record and export *everything* to ADIF If the current_log.json exists and you start the program, you will be asked if you want to load it Else, it will be overwritten the next time you make a QSO Have fun, Callum 30th May 2024
+- No dependencies — fully portable (can run from a USB stick)
+- Written in Python — can run on Mac/Linux (remove Notepad export lines)

+---

+### 🎙️ Net Control Features
+- Manual entry: just fill in `My Callsign`, `Current Freq`, and `Mode`
+- Add QSOs using `Space` or `Tab` between fields
+- Right-click a row to:
+  - Edit, Delete, or Cancel
+  - Mark a station as **LEFT** or **Rejoined**
+- "Left" QSOs are shown in **light grey** for visual tracking

+---

+### 💾 Logging & Data Storage
+- Logs stored as `current_log.json` in `/logs/` under your run directory
+- It's just a readable text file in JSON format
+- The log is **re-written in full** after every Add / Edit / Delete
+- Optimized for up to ~10,000 QSOs per session

+---

+### 📤 ADIF Export
+- Right-click any record → **Export to ADIF**
+- Output is saved in the same `/logs/` directory
+- You’ll be prompted to open it in Notepad (Windows only)

+---

+### 🧠 Notes
+- There is no "Save" button — the log is always live
+- If `current_log.json` exists, you will be prompted to load it on startup
+- If you choose not to load it, the next logged QSO will overwrite it

+---

+### 🎉 Enjoy!
+Made with care and curiosity by **Callum, M0MCX**
+_30th May 2024_